h2tc-roboticsx/H2TC/README.md

 * process raw data into the formats as detailed in the table below, or,
 * process raw data into one's preferred formats for customized needs by modifying the provided tool.

-We refer readers to [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md) for full technical details on how we process the multi-modal and cross-device raw data.
+We refer users to [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md) for full technical details on how we process the multi-modal and cross-device raw data.

 <table <table border="1" cellspacing="0">
     <caption style="text-align:centering">Table 1.
 Data modalities and formats</caption>